orstavik/JoiComponents/book/chapter3_slot_matroska/4_Problem_FallbackNodesFallout.md

 <green-frame></green-frame>

 <p>
-  This essentially works fine.
+  This works fine.
 Inside the second green frame it says: "Picture this in a green frame!".
   The slot#inner is passed slot#outer, which does not have any transposed nodes.
   It then uses its fallback nodes.
 </p>
 ```